davidrpugh/sfi-complexity-mooc/README.md

 ## Additional teaching resources
 Leigh Tesfatsion’s [excellent website](http://www2.econ.iastate.edu/tesfatsi/ace.htm).
 We need to find a way to include more of her work into the course!!!!

-### Inequality
-Sugscape-esque simulations to demonstrate conditions for skewed distributions of wealth.
-Can be tied  to Edgeworth Box diagrams.
-Contrast the robustness of the first welfare theorem, with the fragility of the second welfare theorem.

-### Behavioral Economics
-Tons of material to cover her...

-* Bounded rationality (H. Simon and descendents!)
-* Learning